open-telemetry/opentelemetry-js/doc/metrics.md

 ### Configuring explicit bucket sizes for the Histogram instrument

-The Histogram instruments has default set of bucket sizes defined which not might not all suit your needs.
+The Histogram instrument has a predefined set of bucket sizes defined which might not suit all your needs.
 The bucket sizes can be overridden by configuring a different aggregation for the Histogram instrument.
 The `ExplicitBucketHistogramAggregation` should be used to define the bucket sizes for the Histogram instrument.